-is a full-time, 12-month post-graduate training program.
+The CCHCS Nurse Practitioner and Physician Assistant Residency Program is a full-time, 12-month paid post-graduate training program.

 The NP and PA Residency Program has ﬁve key components:

-- Precepted “Continuity Clinics”
+- Precepted “Continuity Clinics”: 16 hrs/week

-(4 sessions/week) These are the cornerstone of the residency.
+These are the cornerstone of the residency.
 In precepted clinics, the residents develop their own patient panel while having an expert CCHCS primary care provider exclusively assigned to them.

 Training on CCHCS’ quality improvement model, including population health management and clinical microsystems, as well as professional and leadership development.

 The NP and PA Residency Program has the following goals: